kuestess/homebridge-platform-insteonlocal/README.md

 The Insteon Hub seems to give up on connections after a certain period of time, resulting in no response or incorrect status in Homekit.
 Starting with v0.3.4, a `connectionWatcher` will periodically reset the connection to the Hub.
 This is a temporary workaround, but seems to address the issue and create a better experience without having to restart `homebridge`.
 The default connection reset duration is 1 hour and can be customized or disabled in you config as follows:

 - `keepAlive`: Hub connection reset duration in seconds (default is "3600" [1 hour]).
 Set to "0" to disable.

 For model 2242 hubs, the Connection Watcher wil determine if a request is in progress and, if not, close the connection.
 This model of hub seems particularly sensitive to connection duration/number of connections, so this will effectively spare connections as much as possible an only create them on-demand.
 The downside is that the eventListener will not function (as it requires a persistent connection), however polling will still update device status.

-Using The HubPro Model 2243 (Alpha)
+Using The HubPro Model 2243 (Beta)
 -----------------------------------
 It is possible to use the official Insteon HubPro as a complete homebride server and Insteon Hub.
 This requires flashing the HubPro and installing homebridge as normal.
 Inside the HubPro is a BeagleBoard Black Computer and a Power Line Modem connected via a serial connection.